Robot1que/book/azure/az-204/08-cosmos-db.md

 Partition key should be a value that:
 - does not change,
 - has high cardinality,
-- spreads RU consumption and data storage evenly acress all logical partitions.
+- spreads RU consumption and data storage evenly access all logical partitions.

 If property that can be used as a partition key does not exist in data, then a **synthetic partition key** can be created.